DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 the reliability of always running in the background as a service.

-This deployment does not make use of the main Kopia Server feature, to be a repository for other machines running Kopiam, just local deployment.
+This deployment does not make use of the main Kopia Server feature, to be a repository for other machines running Kopia, just local deployment.
 Few edits of `kopia_server_start.cmd` can make it happen though.

 * [Download this repo](https://github.com/DoTheEvo/selfhosted-apps-docker/archive/refs/heads/master.zip),